NikolayS/postgres_dba/README.md

 ‼️ If your new queries are good consider sharing them with public.
 The best way to do it is to open a Pull Request (https://help.github.com/articles/creating-a-pull-request/).

 ## Uninstallation
-No steps are needed, just delete PostgresDBA directory.
+No steps are needed, just delete PostgresDBA directory and remove `\set dba ...` in your `~/.psqlrc` if you added it.